- Need to come up with some really awesome ideas for your practice?

 (7) Conduct a Client Review Meeting – ask for a referral

 In your quarterly review meetings you tend to cover wide ranging issues and concepts that demonstrate commitment to your clients.
 At the end of such a meeting, ask for a referral.
 Make sure you use an agenda that the client can follow along with.
 At the bottom of the agenda, include “Introductions” as a point to review.
-This tactic can be used in tandem with referral conversations and a three letter campaign.
+This tactic can be used in tandem with referral conversations and a 3 letter campaign.

 (8) Leverage Centers of influence

 I’m not going to go into how to get referrals from other professional advisors except to say that you should be getting them.
 If you are not, have an earnest conversation with your COI’s and explain that referrals seem to be one way and not reciprocated.
 Explain your expectations.
 Create some accountability.
-If you are still not getting referrals, STOP referring and find someone else who is good at what they do and WILL reciprocate.
+If you are still not getting referrals, STOP referring and find someone else who is good at what they do and who WILL reciprocate.

 Section 2: Marketing to people you don’t know